aoloe/photoTweaker/README.md

+# Documentation

+- Fast
+- Simple

+The main goal is to make it incredibly fast to interactively apply some frequent used transformations to a specific picture.

+- One level undo

 #Todo

 - after having saved, should we show the original picture or the cropped part? at least document it well...